billbuchanan/csn09112/week04_ciphers/labs/README.md

 ### C.1	Creating the instance
 Go ahead and create the instance.
 Then go back to the AWS Management Console, and find your instance.
 Wait for it to set its state to running.

 Now we will connect to it.
-For this we need to create an SSH connection and use the private key we have generated.
+For this, we need to create an SSH connection and use the private key we have generated.
 The public key will be stored on the instance and will authenticate our access.
 We do not need a username or password to access the instance, as this is often insecure.
 Our PEM file will give us access (or you can use Putty for the connection).

 Now, we will examine the details of our instance (Figure 6).
 On the instance summary, determine the following:
 ```